 The CRP aspires to become a Collegiate Recovery Community (CRC) offering recovery-based living and social space, events, and a like-minded community of peers.
 Students are supported by qualified, trained, and ethical professional staff.

 Strength in Numbers

-Success, Not Excess: Making Chances in Substance Use
+Success, Not Excess: Making Changes in Substance Use

 This group provides a safe and supportive space for UI students wanting to make or considering changes in their alcohol or other drug use.
 The group emphasizes success in academics, relationships, mental and physical health, and other goals through abstaining or reducing alcohol and other drug use.

 The group operates from a “no pressure” approach by encouraging discussion of shared experiences and achieving success on campus by removing the barriers created by substance use.

 The best way to know is to check it out, but answering yes to the following questions might indicate benefit from the group:

 - Is my use interfering with my academic performance?
 My work performance?
 My relationships?

 - Do I use for a “pick me up”?
 Out of boredom?
 Because I’m stressed?
 To fit in with others?